Spring Youth Programs 3001

 Drop-In Program

-Join us for a special Ballet Story Time and then watch Ballet Chelsea, who will share a preview of their winter ballet, The Nutcracker.
+Join us for a special Ballet Story Time and then watch Chelsea Ballet, who will share a preview of their spring ballet, Alice in Wonderland.
 We’ll begin with a short story time, followed by dancers performing parts of their show while in costume.
 Registration is not required.

 4:30 pm – 5:30 pm